jesajaw/PEG/README.md

 PEG ("Parallel Efficiency of Gratings") is a tool for calculating the efficiency of diffraction gratings, particularly those used in the Soft X-ray regime.
 Developed by the Materials Research Group in the Department of Physics at the University of Saskatchewan (http://beamteam.usask.ca), it was used to characterize the optical components for the REIXS XES beamline at the Canadian Light Source.
 It implements the _differential theory_ developed by Neviere, Vincent, and Petit [1], and is updated for stability using the _S-matrix formulation_ of Li [2].

+This repository is a 2026 rework of the original PEG project by Jesaja Weintritt.
+The core physics and algorithm (differential theory + S-matrix formulation) are unchanged, but the codebase has been substantially modernized: the GSL dependency has been replaced with Eigen and Boost.Odeint (see Dependencies below), naming and class structure were cleaned up, and support for Transverse Magnetic (TM) polarization is being added alongside the existing Transverse Electric (TE) solver (see Limitations below).
+This reworked version has not been independently verified against the original; see License.

 Features
 ========